Anglican Diocese of Northern Izon

-The Anglican Diocese of Northern Izon is one of twelve within the Anglican Province of the Niger Delta, itself one of 14 provinces within the Church of Nigeria.
-The current bishop is Funkuro Godrules Victor Amgbare.
+The Anglican Diocese of Northern Izon is one of twelve dioceses within the Anglican Province of the Niger Delta, itself one of 14 ecclesiastical provinces within the Church of Nigeria.
+The current bishop is the Right Rev. Funkuro Godrules Victor Amgbare.
 The first bishop, Fred Anga Nyanabo, was consecrated on May 14, 2008 at St James's Cathedral, Oke-Bola, Ibadan and the missionary diocese was inaugurated on June 5 at St Mark's Cathedral, Kaiama, Bayelsa State.